pharlias/overview/README.md

 ## 🔗 Use Cases

 - 🌐 Simplified logins and identities for dApps
-- 💸 Easy peer-to-peer payments with `yourname.phr`
+- 💸 Easy peer-to-peer payments with `yourname.pharos`
 - 📱 Social features built around names instead of addresses
 - 🧱 Smart contract integrations using Pharlias for identity mapping